- Los Angeles Unified School District

 What is a “close contact” to a case and what does it mean to be a close contact?

-You are a "close contact" if you shared the same indoor airspace with someone with COVID-19 for a total of 15 minutes or more over a 24-hour period while they were infectious*.
+- Indoor spaces under 400,000 cubic feet: you shared the same indoor airspace or under with someone with COVID-19 for a total of 15 minutes or more over a 24-hour period during their infectious period.

 What should I do if I am identified as a close contact?

-If you are identified as a close contact, you should monitor your health through Day 10 from the last date of exposure to the positive individual.
-Testing is recommended between days 3-5.
+If you are identified as a close contact, you should monitor your health for 10 days from the last date of exposure to the positive individual.
+Testing is recommended with 3-5 days.
 Masking for close contacts is recommended, but not required.
+If symptoms develop, stay home away from others and test immediately.

 -